kucukahmet/YartuDocThumbnail/README.md

-# YartuDocTumbnail
+# YartuDocThumbnail
-Convert office files to pdf or photo. using LibreOffice
+Convert office files to pdf or photo. using LibreOffice Uno
 # Usage
 ```
 sudo apt-get install -y libreoffice libreoffice-script-provider-python uno-libs3 python3-uno python3
 ```
+Running as a service and listening on port 2002
 ```
 $ soffice "-accept=socket,port=2002;urp;"
 ```